Free expat tax extension icon

 Practical ways to avoid double taxation

 Your toolkit blends US expat relief with Canadian rules – use what fits your facts, document everything, and keep day counts tight.
-For 2025, the US foreign earned income exclusion cap is $130,000; combine it thoughtfully with credits and treaty provisions.
+For the 2025 tax year (filed in 2026), the US foreign earned income exclusion cap is $130,000.
+Combine it thoughtfully with credits and treaty provisions.

 When treaties decide where you pay